UnaBiz/unashield/docs/hardware.md

 | - **5V**        | - **UART-RX (D5)**  |
 | - **GND**       |                     |

 Both 3V3 and 5V UART signaling levels are accepted.
-The UnaShield's level-shifting circuit regulates the 5V UART signaling to 3V3, which is the nominal power level of the onboard SIGFOX module.
+The UnaShield's level-shifting circuit regulates the 5V UART signaling to 3V3, which is the nominal power level of the onboard Sigfox module.

 ### *Can the UART Interface be reused?*

-The **Arduino D4, D5** pins are used by the **UART interface** on UnaShield, for communicating with the onboard SIGFOX module.
+The **Arduino D4, D5** pins are used by the **UART interface** on UnaShield, for communicating with the onboard Sigfox module.

 UART communications is designed for two endpoints only, so D4, D5 cannot be connected for any other purpose.